 Sunday, February 7, 2010:

 “Driving in Port-au-Prince was like trying to drive a van through the Ventura County Fair–or like driving in Gaya [India] but without the cows,” Mark said.
 They met with Patrick’s former business partner, a Haitian lives who lives near Port-au-Prince and owns small manufacturing company.
 He took them to see some small tent encampments of homeless earthquake survivors who were in desperate need of food and water.
-These camps were too far away from the international food distribution centers and they were not able to get adequat food and water.
-The KIRF volunteers saw street after street of leveled buildings, people living in make shift tents and miles of devastation in every direction.
+These camps were too far away from the international food distribution centers and they were not able to get adequate food and water.
+The KIRF volunteers saw street after street of leveled buildings, people living in makeshift tents and miles of devastation in every direction.
 They saw long lines of women with meal tickets patiently waiting in the sun for a food allotment.
-They saw many children.
-They visited with an extended family of 14 made homeless by the earthquake and who now share a single tent in one of the many small tent camps that were all over the city.
+They saw many children they visited with an extended family of 14 made homeless by the earthquake who are now sharing a single tent in one of the many small tent camps that were all over the city.

-The KIRF volunteers will distribute their van load of food and supplies tomorrow with their local Haitian contacts’ assistance.
+The KIRF volunteers will distribute their van loaded with food and supplies tomorrow with their local Haitian contacts’ assistance.
 They will purchase more food and supplies, locally in Haiti if possible, for more distribution.

 We are grateful to our supporters of this relief effort.
 Without their support, this relief effort to Haiti would not of been possible.
 Thank you to those that gave us encouragement for this project and helped us find contacts in Haiti.
-We need more “can-do” positive energy and you supplied it.
-We are grateful for the generosity of those who loaned valuable gear such as a solar-recharger and satellite phone as well as those who donated the “new and almost new” shoes off their feet (thank you Quinne, friends and the students and parents of Oak Grove School in Ojai).
-Thank you also to those who trusted us and donated funds and shared their Haiti contacts with us.
-The local knowledge and local contacts in Haiti were crucial.
+We need more “can-do” positive energy and you supplied it!
+We are grateful for the generosity of those who loaned valuable gear such as a solar-recharger, satellite phones, along with those who donated the “new and almost new” shoes off their feet (thank you Quinne, friends, students and parents of Oak Grove School in Ojai).
+Thank you also to those who trusted us to donate funds and share their contacts in Haiti with us.
+The local knowledge and contacts in Haiti were very crucial during their trip.
 We are grateful for the sizable sacrifices of KIRF volunteers Patrick Rea and CJ Paone who accompanied Mark to Haiti.
-They both took a week off from work, paid their own travel expenses and raised funds and brought donations to help the families in Haiti.
-Wow
+They both took a week off from work, paid their own travel expenses, raised funds, and brought donations to help the families in Haiti.
+Wow!